dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 So if we changed nothing, and just provided routes using artifact ? then, if we used frames to give extended features ?

+we should be able to mimick mongodb fairly easily, but we would like to expose more functions, like history.